AlmasB/CI517/lectures/lecture7/PITCHME.md

 - Drawn in the orthographic view (typically)
 - Provides information about the game / player state
-- Includes aesthetically pleasing visual effects (animations)
+- Includes aesthetically pleasing visual effects (animations using interpolators)

 ---